krishnap25/mauve/README.md

 }

 ```
-The Frontier Integral was introduced in this paper:
+Further, the Frontier Integral was introduced in this paper:
 ```
 @inproceedings{liu-etal:divergence:neurips2021,
   title={{Divergence Frontiers for Generative Models: Sample Complexity, Quantization Effects, and Frontier Integrals}},